I like to think that I’m an open-minded person who treats people equally. So, I would never call myself a biased person.

 Color me shocked!

-The scary part is that all humans have implicit bias, including the people that attract, engage, hire, and advance talent for your organisation.
+The scary part is that all humans have implicit bias, including the people that attract, engage, hire, and advance talent for your organization.
 This can lead TA teams to favor candidates that meet their biased preferences which may not include all candidates with the right skills.

 In this post, we’ll learn more about implicit bias, why you should make an effort to reduce it, and three AI recruiting software solutions that can help you attract, engage, hire, and advance the right talent.